micahyoung/capycapt/README.md

 CapyCapt
 ========
 Simple web app for capturing live screenshots of another web site.
-Uses [Capybara-webkit's](https://github.com/thoughtbot/capybara-webkit) headless browser on [Sinatra](http://sinatrarb.com).
+Uses [Capybara-webkit's](https://github.com/thoughtbot/capybara-webkit) headless browser running server-side and [Sinatra](http://sinatrarb.com) for basic request handling.

 Dependencies
 ------------
-All capybara-webkit's [dependencies](https://github.com/thoughtbot/capybara-webkit/blob/master/README.md) must be met.
-Does not run on Heroku.
+All capybara-webkit's [dependencies](https://github.com/thoughtbot/capybara-webkit/blob/master/README.md) must be met (ie. Xvfb and QT development libraries).
+Therefore, it must run on a full-featured server and _will not_ work on Heroku.

 Usage
 -----